To edit the Main Registration section, click the title from the registration section menu.

 Enter a descriptive title for the form and any other information about registration for families in the Description text area.

-If you want a copy of each confirmation email to be sent to that address, you can check the box next to "Copy each registration confirmation email to this address".
+This will populate in the Reply-To of each confirmation email as seen below.
+If you want copies of each registration, be sure to check the box next to "Copy each registration confirmation email to this address."

-Private forms can be used for alternate pricing (say for board members) or to allow a select few registrations to take place "privately" after the open registration period has closed.
+Private forms can be used for alternate pricing (i.e., board members) or to allow a select few registrations to take place "privately" after the open registration period has closed.

 A private registration form will not be linked to by the Registration Alert snippet on your website when you check this box: